Terms and Conditions

 Personal information that you provide to the Government of Canada via social media account(s) is collected to capture conversations (e.g. questions and answers, comments, “likes”, retweets) between you and the CRTC.
 It may be used to respond to inquiries, or for statistical, evaluation and reporting purposes.

 Comments posted that violate Canadian law may be deleted or disclosed to law enforcement authorities.
-Comments that appear to be in breach of our Rules of Engagement (see below) will also be deleted or not posted.
+The CRTC does not endorse any of the views in the comments that are posted and comments that appear to be in breach of our User Submission Guidelines will also be deleted or not posted.
 The personal information is included in Personal Information Outreach Activities PSU 938.

 Content and Frequency